 Things to consider when buying a pasta maker

 While they’ll generally all aim to have the same end result, not all pasta makers are the same, with a few major areas to consider before purchasing.
 Here are a few areas to consider when buying a pasta maker:

 - Type: While an electric pasta maker may be more convenient and more forgiving for novices, they’ll generally be more expensive than manual models.
 However, most hand-cranked pasta makers will be required to be clamped to the countertop or table, meaning a manual model may not suit every kitchen or household.

-- Size: It can get busy in the kitchen, so you’ll have to consider how much space you have to play with.
-While not the biggest utensil in the kitchen, you’ll still have to consider the physical size of your pasta maker to ensure you have enough counter space to get the job done.
+- Size: It can get busy in the kitchen, so you’ll have to consider how much space you have to use and store your pasta maker.

-- Cleaning & Construction: Some pasta makers can be disassembled for easier storage and cleaning, with some brands even making some parts machine-washable.
-As making fresh pasta can also make quite a mess, having machine-washable parts can help take some of the sting out of the clean up process.
+- Cleaning and construction: Some pasta makers can be disassembled for easier storage and cleaning, with some brands even making some parts machine-washable.
+As making fresh pasta can also make quite a mess, having machine-washable parts can help take some of the sting out of the clean-up process.

 Should I buy a pasta maker?